 Joe lives in Canton, Mass., with his wife of 25 years, Roxana.
 They have two children, a daughter, who is a freshman at Worcester Polytechnic Institute and a son attending the 10th grade at Xaverian Brothers High School in Westwood, Mass.
 Joe also serves on the Board of Advisors at Boys and Girls Club of Dorchester, Mass..

-Married for twenty years I am the mom of three boys - Jack, Sean and Aidan.
-Jack is the eldest and a freshman at WPI studying robotic engineering (one down, two to go!).
-When I’m not refereeing family matters I split my time between managing two companies – Databean, LLC and TrialPoint, Inc. Databean is a contract research organization dedicated to the design and management of clinical trials for novel technology companies.
+Married for over 20 years, Nuala Ronan is the mom of three boys—Jack, Sean and Aidan.
+Jack is the eldest and a member of the WPI Class of 2016 studying robotics engineering (one down, two to go!).
+When she’s not refereeing family matters, Nuala splits her time between managing two companies: Databean, LLC and TrialPoint, Inc. Databean is a contract research organization dedicated to the design and management of clinical trial for novel technology companies.
 TrialPoint is a spin-off of Databean and develops clinical trial management software and mobile health apps.
-I hold a bachelor’s in nursing from Birmingham University, England and a post-bac premed degree from Columbia University, NY.
-I live in Brewster, NY and the rare time when I’m not working I love to read and travel.
+Nuala holds a bachelor’s in nursing from Birmingham University, England, and a post-bac pre-med degree from Columbia University, NY.
+She lives in Brewster, NY; and the rare time she’s not working she loves to read and travel.